Walker-Combs-Hartshorne Farmstead: History

 By the 1710s or 1720s, George Walker bought the 200 acres of property that encompassed the farmhouse and barn, and in 1729 the 300 acres of remaining farmland.
 Three generations of Walkers had lived on the farm for decades, along with their extended families which included many of whom were Patriots during the American Revolutionary War.
 In 1801, Elijah Combs bought the farmstead from the Walkers, in which he was able to allow the farm to flourish.
 The huge immediate family of Elijah Combs, prompted him to build the western half of the house, bringing the home to its current dimensions.

 In 1832, Elijah Combs sold the property to Ruliff Reed Schanck, which he owned for a brief period of time.
 In 1842 Richard Salter Hartshorne, Jr. purchased the farm and in 1850 he added the Italianate porch to the front of the house.
 The farmstead remained successful under the ownership of the Hartshornes during the Gilded Age, in 1911 it was sold for $32,000.00 to the last family of ownership, the Oakley family.
-Charles Oakley Jr. made some extensive renovations to the house, the interior and the exterior, before passing away in 1932.
+Charles Oakley Jr. made some extensive renovations to the house, the interior and the exterior, before dying in 1932.
 With Charles' son predeceasing him by two years, the farm was owned and managed by his wife, Elizabeth, and his daughter, Elizabeth.
 Despite struggling through the Great Depression, the farm remained profitable by selling their produce to new markets.
 By 1981, the farmstead was the largest operating farm in Monmouth County.
 Elizabeth Oakley was the last to manage and inhabit the farmstead.
 While continuing to successfully manage the farmstead, Elizabeth was also fascinated in the farmstead's rich history.
 She worked hard to preserve it, having accomplished her life's goal in having the farm be placed in the U.S. National Register of Historic Places in 1990.
-Elizabeth Oakley passed away in her home on April 22, 1995.
+Elizabeth Oakley died in her home on April 22, 1995.

 In 1997, the 6 remaining acres were sold to the Township of Freehold by Hugh Oakley (the nephew of Elizabeth).
 The home remains an historic landmark in the township, located on Wemrock Road.
 Despite massive suburban development in the last half century, the township has worked hard in the preservation of farmland.
 Particularly, on the premises of the property is a community garden operated by the township, continuing the farmstead's agricultural legacy.